Const Keyword In C++ - C++ Programming Tutorial

 The value of constant data member 'A' is: 10

-When we create an object using the const keyword, the value of data members can never change till the life of the object in a program.
-The const objects are also known as the read-only objects.
+When an object is instantiated with the const keyword, the data members retain a fixed value throughout the object's lifespan within the program.
+These const objects are commonly referred to as read-only objects.

 Syntax